RejsRejsRejs » Destinations » South America » Uruguay » Uruguay: Travel guide to the overlooked country

 The primary reason is simply that the city offers the most flexibility and job opportunities for locals.

-Uruguay is, like Denmark, a very flat country, and has neither wild nature nor large mountains.
+Uruguay, like Denmark, is a very flat country and has neither wild nature nor large mountains.
 But even though the country is almost four times larger than Denmark, it has fewer cities.
 The five largest cities after the capital Montevideo only have a population of between 70.000 and 110.000 inhabitants.

 How Uruguay stands out